Skip to content

 Method Signature

-// Sets a not-equal condition for the specified field
+// Sets a not-equal condition for the specified column

 ne(R column, Object val)

-// Sets a not-equal condition for the specified field based on a condition
+// Sets a not-equal condition for the specified column based on a condition

 ne(boolean condition, R column, Object val)